Little Iliad

 The Little Iliad (Greek: Ἰλιὰς μικρά, Ilias mikra; parva Ilias) is a lost epic of ancient Greek literature.
 It was one of the Epic Cycle, that is, the Trojan cycle, which told the entire history of the Trojan War in epic verse.
 The story of the Little Iliad comes chronologically after that of the Aethiopis, and is followed by that of the Iliou persis ("Sack of Troy").
-The Little Iliad was variously attributed by ancient writers to Lesches of Pyrrha (7th century BCE), Cinaethon of Sparta (8th century BCE), Diodorus of Erythrae, Thestorides of Phocaea, or Homer himself (8th century BCE) (see Cyclic poets).
+The Little Iliad was variously attributed by ancient writers to Lesches of Pyrrha (E), Cinaethon of Sparta (E), Diodorus of Erythrae, Thestorides of Phocaea, or Homer himself (E) (see Cyclic poets).
 The poem comprised four books of verse in dactylic hexameter, the heroic meter.